 c.
 Latest Certificate of No Marriage (CENOMAR) or Certificate of Singleness (original and photocopy) issued by PSA.

 d.
-If your foreign spouse is a former Filipino citizen (and a divorcee) or someone previously married to a Filipino, he/she must obtain Judicial Recognition of the absolute decree of divorce from the country where the previous marriage was held.
+If your foreign spouse is a former Filipino citizen (and a divorcee) or someone previously married to a Filipino, he/she must obtain Judicial Recognition of the absolute divorce decree from the country where the previous marriage was held.

 Frequently Asked Questions